xuefli/sim/readme.md

 # readme
-## 1.change readme in commit status not in staged files
+## 1.change readme in commit status not in staged files not commit
+## 2.sim rollback from commit